 Fizzy Drinks and Oral Hygiene: Your Best Allies

-Since every sip of a fizzy drink alters the mouth’s environment for many minutes, it’s advisable not to sip slowly over long periods.
-This minimizes contact between acid and teeth, reducing the risk of dental erosion.
+Since every sip of a carbonated beverage alters the oral environment for several minutes, it is advisable not to linger too long over the drink.
+In this way, the contact between the acidic substance and the teeth will not be prolonged, reducing the risk of dental erosion.